 - Metatarsophalangeal joint capsulotomy procedures are codes with 28270 with or without Tenorrhaphy.

 - The same code is used for joint capsule that’s released between the tarsal and toe.
 If it’s a conjunction procedure with Hammertoe, then 28285 codes must be used for separate billing along with RT or LT modifiers.

-- The Orthopaedic coding procedure performed with the same incision just like the Hammertoe repair and considered as bundled and can’t be separately billed even with modifiers unless it’s for separate toe in the case to use Toe modifiers.
+- The Orthopaedic coding procedure performed with the same incision just like the Hammertoe repair and considered as bundled and can’t be separately billed even with modifiers unless it’s for a separate toe.

-- These Orthopaedic coding procedures definitely will have their own guidelines where to add and replace the codes as well as modifiers according to CPT.
+- These Orthopaedic coding procedures definitely will have their own guidelines where to add or replace the codes as well as modifiers according to CPT.